What to do with regenerative energy at 100% battery state of charge

 How does the iBCR work?

 The brake chopper limits the DC bus voltage by diverting excess braking energy from the circuit.
 It acts as an electrical switch, activated when the DC bus voltage exceeds a specified threshold.
-The DC bus is the main circuit connecting the traction battery, traction inverter, and auxiliary inverters.
+The DC bus is the primary circuit connecting the traction battery, traction inverter, and auxiliary inverters.

 When activated, the brake chopper redirects excess energy to a liquid-cooled resistor, dissipating the energy as heat.